xKDR/PkgTemplateXKDR.jl/docs/src/index.md

 These steps will set up a Git repository at `packagePath/XYZ`, from where you can then push the code upstream.

+**Note:** By default, the tests in the `test` folder will have their own dependencies in `test/Project.toml`.
+[If a version of Julia less than 1.2 is used, these dependencies must be added in the main `Project.toml`](https://pkgdocs.julialang.org/v1/creating-packages/#Test-specific-dependencies-in-Julia-1.0-and-1.1).

 # Generating secret keys

 To set up building documentation using [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/), you will also need to generate keys and put it in your repository.
 Follow these steps (again, we assume that the name of your package is `XYZ.jl`).